GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 >>> ad.tags
 set(['RAW', 'GMOS', 'GEMINI', 'NORTH', 'SIDEREAL', 'UNPREPARED', 'IMAGE', 'ACQUISITION'])

 Astrodata tags are matched against primitive classes that provide a ``tagset`` attribute on the class, and against recipe libraries providing a ``recipe_tags`` attribute on the library module.
 These attributes are targets for the Recipe System, and are of the same form as the astrodata instance attribute.
+All "tag-like" attributes used by astrodata and the Recipe System, ``tags``, ``tagset``, and ``recipe_tags`` are python *sets* and not simply lists.

-Tags and tagset matching by the Mapper classes are discussed in greater detail in subsequent chapters of this document, :ref:`Chp.
-3, The Mappers <mapps>`, and :ref:`Chp.
-4, Mapper Class Interfaces <iface>`.
+Tags and tagset matching by the Mapper classes are discussed in greater detail in subsequent chapters of this document, :ref:`Chapter 3, The Mappers <mapps>`, and :ref:`Chapter 4, Mapper Class Interfaces <iface>`.

 The subject of *astrodata* is beyond the scope of this document.
 Readers and developers should consult the :ref:`Astrodata documentation <related>` for